osilander/203.311/Week5/Week5.md

 - ``-F FILE``: faidx indexed reference sequence file to determine INDEL context

-Now we can take the stats and make some plots (e.g. :numref:`fig-vcfstats`) which are particular of interest if having multiple samples, as one can easily compare them.
+Now we can take the stats and make some plots which are particular of interest if having multiple samples, as one can easily compare them.
 However, most of you are only working with one here:

 ```bash